-- (a) All possible safety precautions must be taken. - (b) No Competitor shall be allowed to compete or to continue to compete if, in the opinion of the Safety Officer and Race Organising Committee, by continuing to compete he or she would be a danger to themselves or other Competitors could have an effect on the Competitor or others safety, must present a Doctor's release, using the Medical Form available on the SRA website, to SRA prior to continuing to race for that or the following season.
+- (a) All possible safety precautions must be taken. - (b) No Competitor shall be allowed to compete or to continue to compete if, in the opinion of the Safety Officer and Race Organising Committee, by continuing to compete he or she would be a danger to themselves or other could have an effect on the Competitor or others safety, must present a Doctor's release, using the SRA Medical Clearance form (available from the SRA Office) to SRA prior to continuing to race for that or the following season.

-Lander & Rogers 1113748243v1 in the Event.
+Competitors in the Event.
 During the Event, the Safety Officer may, at any time, request the Race Director to halt the event or to call for a poll of the Event Judges in regard to the Competitor's actions or condition.
 Whenever practical, the advice of a doctor should be obtained.